mahtaao/TCL/README.md

 # Time-Contrastive Learning (TCL)

+To run EEg-TCL, please use the PyTorch scripts in 'tcl_py' folder.

 Python (tensorflow) code to perform the simulation in the paper

 Hyvarinen, A., Morioka, H., Unsupervised Feature Extraction by Time-Contrastive Learning and Nonlinear ICA.
 In Advances in Neural Information Processing Systems (NIPS2016), pp. 3765–3773, 2016.